 - Withheld federal taxes regardless of their wages

-Form W-2 must be provided to your nanny by January 31.
-A copy of Form W-2 and Form W-3 are submitted to the Social Security Administration by that same date.
+Form W-2 must be provided to your nanny by January 31 (for this tax season, the date is February 2, as January 31 falls on a Saturday).
+A copy of Form W-2 and Form W-3 must be submitted to the Social Security Administration by that same date.

 If you are paying your spouse, a child under the age of 21, a parent, or anyone under the age of 18, you do not need to pay or withhold employment taxes.
 There is no need to supply a W-2 to those workers.